Graduate Music Audition Requirements

 - Graduate applicants must demonstrate proficiency in the areas described below.

-- You are encouraged to program creatively so as to represent your skills well and also demonstrate something unique about yourself as a musician.
+- You are encouraged to program creatively, to represent your skills well and demonstrate something unique about yourself as a musician.
+We encourage and welcome music written by BIPOC and women composers.

 Snare Drum